Consumers First: A new era in media

 With the launch of dozens of high-profile VOD services, the importance of OTT to the future of the media and entertainment industry is at a crucial stage.
 Dive into the competitors, opportunities and obstacles of the new media market.

 From Silicon Valley giants to emerging niche platforms.
 From established linear broadcasters to new hybrid services.
 From the exponential growth of SVOD to a resurgence in advertising-funded platforms, the future of broadcasting and content distribution is charted, our conference delegates had the opportunity to hear from speakers from across the industry.

-Making money by reaching new audiences is on the agenda as future business models and the prospects for adverting and subscribers are dissected.
+Making money by reaching new audiences was on the agenda as future business models and the prospects for adverting and subscribers are dissected.

-From brands connecting directly with consumers to a new generation of digital publishers tapping alternative revenue streams.
+This included brands connecting directly with consumers to a new generation of digital publishers tapping alternative revenue streams.
 From personalised experiences to measuring mood states.
-From the next wave of data-driven TV advertising to AI-enabled insights growing audiences and unlocking direct-to-consumer revenues, the financial future health of the industry is analysed.
+And from the next wave of data-driven TV advertising to AI-enabled insights growing audiences and unlocking direct-to-consumer revenues, the financial future health of the industry is analysed.

-Cutting-edge innovations disrupting content workflows are in focus as the best creative minds tear up the production rule book.
+Cutting-edge innovations disrupting content workflows were the focus as the best creative minds tore up the production rule book.

-From low-cost techniques to the prospects for 8K.
+Covering everything from low-cost techniques to the prospects for 8K.
 From the future model of Hollywood production to engaging interactive content.
-From the cloud and AI to the data driving new content experiences for sports fans, the world’s leading content producers show how they’re pushing boundaries to bring to life ever more ground-breaking projects across multiple devices and platforms.
+From the cloud and AI to the data driving new content experiences for sports fans, the world’s leading content producers show how they’re pushing boundaries to bring to ground-breaking projects across multiple devices and platforms.

 Covered on the fourth day of the conference is everything from live fan experiences in connected digital stadiums to voice control interfaces.
 From the latest user experience design to the future of entertainment technology platforms.
-From the unique demands of a new generation of Gen-Z viewers to CTOs’ roadmaps for an audience-centred future, the evolution of the consumer experience is defined.
+From the unique demands of a new generation of Gen-Z viewers to CTOs’ roadmaps for an audience-centered future, the evolution of the consumer experience is defined.